think-root/content-alchemist/README.md

 ## Description

-content-alchemist is an API server that allows you to automatically generate repository descriptions from GitHub trends, manually generate descriptions for provided repositories, and also view existing repositories and their descriptions.
+This is a ready-made solution in the form of an API server that allows you to generate and store social media posts containing descriptions of GitHub repositories.
+It is an standalone solution for which you can write your own utility to manage it, or use ready-made solutions that you can find in the repositories of this organization.

 ### Key Features

-- AI-powered text generation using Mistral AI
+- RESTful API for automatic generation of repository descriptions based on GitHub trends
-- Automatic GitHub repository parsing and description generation
+- RESTful API for manual generation of repository descriptions by specifying the repository URL
 - RESTful API for content management
-- Database storage for generated descriptions
+- Database storage

 ### Technology Stack